gcallah/work/abstracts/arendt.md

 maintenance of free societies and the fragile position of the action in our modern era.
-Lastly, this chapter concludes by connecting these themes surfaced in Arendt’s exploration of the *vita activa* to some of the other major themes of her work, like totalitarianism, evil, and revolution
+Lastly, this chapter concludes by connecting these themes surfaced in Arendt’s exploration of the *vita activa* to some of the other major themes of her work, like totalitarianism, evil, and revolution.